hgroman/scrapersky-backend/Docs/Docs_10_Final_Audit/Quarterback-scrapersky-standardization-workflow-v2.md

   - `Layer-X-{LayerName}_Blueprint.md`: This document defines the architectural standard, quality bar, and "what good looks like" for the layer.
 It is the definitive reference for compliance.
   - `Layer-X-{LayerName}_AI_Audit_SOP.md`: This document is a Standard Operating Procedure specifically for AI assistants, detailing the step-by-step process to audit the layer against its Blueprint and populate the workflow-specific cheat sheet.

-**Overarching Strategy Note:** We will complete Phase 1 (Cheat Sheet creation and assessment) for all workflows (WF1 through WF7) before commencing any Phase 2 (Implementation) activities.
-This 'breadth-first' documentation approach will provide a comprehensive understanding of the system-wide refactoring effort.
+**Overarching Strategy Note:** We will complete Phase 1 (Cheat Sheet creation and assessment) for all workflows (WF1 through WF7) before commencing any Phase 2 (Layer-by-Layer Audit) activities.
+This 'breadth-first' documentation approach provides a comprehensive understanding of the system-wide technical debt landscape.
+In Phase 2, we will systematically audit each architectural layer across all workflows, rather than auditing entire workflows one by one.

 ## Current Status

-- Active Workflow: WF1-SingleSearch
+- Active Phase: Layer-by-Layer Audit (Phase 2)
-- Progress: Initial setup
+- Current Layer: Layer 4 (Services)
+- Current Activity: Analyzing service implementations across all workflows
+- Progress: Gathering information about implementation patterns and technical debt

 ### Automation hint